TypeRocket/docs/v5/views.md

 If you are using views within a post type's template file, you do not need to set SEO meta of the view.
 However, if you view is for anything that is not a post type you will need to set the SEO meta using the `setSeoMeta()` view method.

-If the view has access to the TypeRocket SEO meta from the `\TypeRocket\Extensions\SEO` extension, you can set the SEO for the page.
+If the view has access to the TypeRocket SEO meta from the `\TypeRocketPro\Extensions\SEO` extension, you can set the SEO for the page.

 ```php
 tr_view('books.show')->setSeoMeta($meta, $url);